 Paddle boarding has become a popular sport now and a lot of people are doing it.
 What’s great about paddle boarding is that you can have fun no matter if you are going solo or with family and friends.
-For safety concerns, most people would go in groups with either family members or friends.
+For safety concerns, most people would choose to go in groups.
 Going paddling alone is ok but safety precautions must be taken to ensure your own safety.

 There will be times when you are not able to find a friend or a family member to go with you.
-So knowing how to ensure your own safety when you are out on the water with your paddle board is important.
+So knowing how to prepare for paddle boarding and ensure your own safety when you are out on the water with your paddle board is important.
 Below is what you should and should not do when going paddle boarding alone.

 - Notify someone of your trip

-It’s important that you choose someone you can trust because if something bad did happen, like when they don’t hear from you by the agreed upon time, you’ll need them to report you missing.
+It’s important that you choose someone you can trust because if something bad happens, like when they don’t hear from you by the agreed upon time, you’ll need them to report you missing.

 - Don’t be overconfident

 Don’t do anything that’s beyond your paddling ability when you are out on the water with no company.
-And if you are a beginner and haven’t been paddling a lot, it’s suggested you don’t paddle by yourself.
+And if you are a beginner and haven’t been paddling a lot, just don't go by yourself.

 If you are going on a rather long trip, make sure you have the strength to make your way back.
 And pay more attention to the wind direction.
 Preserve your energy during your first half of the trip if you will be going against the wind on your way back.
 Don’t be overconfident about your endurance level.

 And don’t take any chances.
 Avoid shallow rivers with fast currents or sharp rocks at the bottom.
 If you insist in going, wear a helmet or something else to protect yourself from getting hurt.
-Also, PFD is a must.
+Also, PFD(personal flotation device) is always a must.

 - Do your research